 What endears many people to Mallorca is its timelessness.
 Sóller is one of those island towns that seem to belong to a gentler era – while still offering modern comforts and conveniences.

 Life is good in the aptly-named Golden Valley.
 Those living in Sóller are spoiled by nature, history and a real sense of community.
 Evidence of successful citrus trade is all around in the finery of Modernist buildings and the grand Baroque church.
 Sitting proudly in the main square, Sant Bartomeu adds a picture-postcard backdrop to the comings and goings of daily life.
-Prospective buyers discover a wealth and breadth of interesting property in Sóller.
+Prospective buyers discover a wealth and breadth of interesting property for sale in Sóller.

 This is what Sóllerians do so well; strong connections to each other, and not at the exclusion of foreigners.
 International residents are welcomed into a diverse mix of nationalities, all of whom have eschewed the fast lane in favour of a slower place.
 Meetings at bars and cafés happen all day long, lending an atmosphere of conviviality around town.